 We’ve spent a small (worth it) fortune on family and newborn photos, and I didn’t have any on the walls.
 This was the perfect spot to create a family shrine.
 Since it’s mostly pics of our kids, I like to call it my “Look What I Made!
 Wall” Please refrain for coming for me and saying my husband helped create our children too.
 My job in said creation was much harder than his.

 I’m really loving this space.
-It’s really pretty at night with the three lamps turned on.
+It’s very pretty at night with the three lamps turned on.
 But I still feel like I need to give it more masculinity.
 I’m sure if I swapped the pink pillows and throw and substituted with another color that would help but I’m surrounded by boys, and pink is my favorite color.
 I’m hoping the curtains will help it look less pastel and overtly girly.

 Here’s my list of things I need to finish the room: